forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

 Unless you're familiar with HOCs already–and maybe even then–looking at the source of `UserInfoContainer` will probably give you pause.
-It turns out that `UserInfoContainer` is actually generated dynamically by the `withUser` function.
+The `UserInfoContainer` component is actually generated dynamically by the `withUser` function.
 The returned component renders the `LoadingScreen` while the user is loading, then renders either the `UserInfo` or the `ErrorScreen` depending on whether the request is successful or not.
-Not all HOCs have this API but that's part of the problem.
-Most HOC APIs have many configuration options.
-There is just no way to know what's happening, without reading the docs or source.
-As we will see shortly, you better hope the documentation is good; HOCs are often dense and difficult reads.
+Note. that there is not a standard pattern HOCs.

-Aside from their opacity the, HOCs are surprisingly difficult to re-use.
-Any time an existing component needs the user, you must first create another component.
-If `A` renders `B`, but now you want `B` to be given the user, you must create a third component `withUser(B, ...)` that will be rendered by `A` now instead.
+The components returned by HOCs can be surprisingly difficult to re-use.
+In our example, any time an existing component needs the user, we must first create another component.
+If `A` renders `B`, but now you want `B` to be given the user, you must create a third component `withUser(B, ...)` that will now be rendered by `A` instead.
 The same applies to swapping out the `LoadingScreen` for a simpler spinner–you're going to have to create a new component.
-Over time this proliferation of one-line container components can make navigating your code base difficult.
+Over time this proliferation of one-line container components can make navigating your code base tiresome.

 ### **src/components/hoc-demo/withUser.tsx –** [**Source**](https://github.com/forestryio/react-patterns-article/blob/master/src/components/hoc-demo/withUser.tsx)